tobuslieven/sym-star/README.md

 ```
 /MyWebsitesFolder
     /MyProjectName
-        ...The contents of sym-star are here...
+        ...The contents of your nice new base project are here...
 ```

 ### Launch The Virtual Machine